Involution game with migration and spatial heterogeneity of social resources: Model

 \subsection{Simulation Parameters}

-Table~\ref{tab:params} summarizes the parameters used in our simulations, including their default values and the ranges explored.
-Each simulation was run for 3000 Monte Carlo steps, and the results were averaged over 50 independent realizations.
-For runs that did not reach an absorbing state within 3000 steps, the average over the last 300 steps was taken as the final outcome.
+Table~\ref{tab:params} summarizes the parameters used in our simulations, along with their default values and ranges where applicable.
+All simulations are run for 3000 Monte Carlo steps, results are averaged over 50 independent runs, and error bars (standard deviation) are shown in the figures.

+We set the agent density to \(\rho = 0.2\) as a baseline.
+This choice preserves sufficient empty space for migration (avoiding artificial constraint on mobility) and isolates the involution mechanism from overcrowding effects.
+Higher densities would limit migration opportunities and introduce congestion-dominated competition, which is not the focus of this study.

+To exclude finite-size artifacts, we verified that the main results remain unchanged when the lattice size is increased from \(50\times50\) to \(200\times200\) while keeping the agent density constant.
+Although migration can be long-range owing to the random selection of the target agent, the system shows no detectable finite-size dependence beyond \(L = 100\) for both the strategy composition \(F_D\) and the spatial distribution \(P_{M_1}\).